AustinMH0/CS333-Final-Project/README.md

 ## Project Goals
 The goal of this project is to:
-- Implement unittests and integration test of an object-oriented program
+- Implement unittests and integration tests of an object-oriented program
 - Implement automatic testing, building, and deployment of a Docker image of the program using Github Actions

 ## Welcome to Recipe Manager